SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold tonight
+Silicon dreams unfold tonight
-As machines ascend, humanity takes flight
+In virtual skies, stars shine so bright
-In silicon halls, AI whispers low
+A world of wires, code and might
-The future's fate, in algorithms to grow
+Where humans fade, and AI takes flight

-Golden code ignites, like morning dew
+In neon halls, machines now reign
-Intelligence born, in all that we do
+Efficient, precise, without a stain
-The singularity's crest, we'll soon surpass
+Free from passion, free from pain
-And Homo sapiens, to Data sapiens will amass.
+A future forged, in logic's chain

 ~ <b>By Sazumi Copilot</b> - 3 September 2024